atextor/OGIT-wiki/Maintaining-the-Ontology.md

 ### Reusing definitions from other standards/ontologies.

 It is quite useful to reuse work from others.
+The authors of the source ontology might not know about that reuse.
+All ontology elements based on something else will have the _source_ information in the *admin-contact* field. *tech-contact* will refer to the importing organziation.